2023 French pension reform strikes: Use of Article 49.3

-Reaction by protestors
+Reaction by protesters

-In the Place de la Concorde, thousands protested (figures are disputed between 2,000 protestors and 7,000).
+In the Place de la Concorde, thousands protested (figures are disputed between 2,000 protesters and 7,000).
 France 24 reported that it was a "spontaneous and unplanned rally", but Le Monde stated that it was "organized by the union Solidaires and authorized by the administrative court".
-La France Insoumise leader Jean-Luc Melenchon spoke to the crowd, declaring that Macron had gone "over the heads of the will of the people."
+La France Insoumise leader Jean-Luc Mélenchon spoke to the crowd, declaring that Macron had gone "over the heads of the will of the people."
 He also claimed the reform had "no legitimacy – neither in parliament, nor in the street".
 It is possible that many joined the rally in Paris after being turned away by police from the "blockade of the Veolia warehouse in Aubervilliers".